0xGlitchbyte/100-days-of-code/r1-log.md

 I'll have to define my own `int64` and `uint64`.
 Also may define `isize` and `usize` for the heck of it.

 ### R1D3
+Did a lot of research into defining different types for C. Ended up defining a 64bit type for C89, in case I need it for other architectures.
+Also added booleans.